Khthonian/Khthonian/README.md

 <div align="center">

 # About Me:
-I'm a fourth year Computer Science student at the University of Lincoln, as part of a MComp Computer Science course.
+I'm a fourth year Computer Science student at the University of Lincoln, as part of an MComp Computer Science course.

 I’m currently learning web development via The Odin Project.